 Method 6: Decapitation

 Decapitation is a great way to kill anything, even vampires.
 After all, vampires are essentially reanimated corpses.
-Films that demonstrate the old chop off the block are The Vampire Lovers (1970) [Roy Ward Baker], Bram Stoker’s Dracula (1992) [Francis Ford Coppola], and Fright Night (1985) [Tom Holland (not Spiderman)].
+Films that demonstrate the old chop off the block are The Vampire Lovers (1970) [Roy Ward Baker], Bram Stoker’s Dracula (1992) [Francis Ford Coppola], and Fright Night (1985) [Tom Holland].

 Method 7: A stake through the heart

 A surefire way of stopping a vamp in its tracks is to plummet a wooden stake through its undead heart.
-Many of on-screen vampires have met their end this way, including the best and the baddest, Dracula.
-The stake has been the weapon of choice for a number of vampire hunters, including Buffy Summers from Buffy the Vampire Slayer (1997-2001), and various Van Helsings.
+Many on-screen vampires have met their end this way, including the best and the baddest, Dracula.
+The stake has been the weapon of choice for a number of vampire hunters, including Buffy Summers from Buffy the Vampire Slayer (1997-2001) with Mr. Pointy, and various Van Helsings.
 In 2010, there was even a film where staking vampires was the whole premise, titled Stake Land (2010) [Jim Mickle], and in 2016 a sequel (Stake Land 2) was produced.

-Of course, there are other ways to kill a vampire, from silver bullets to knocking one off one of the balconies attached to a Gothic mansion.
+Of course, there are other ways to kill a vampire, from silver bullets to knocking one off of the balconies attached to their Gothic mansion.
 If you suddenly found yourself performing as a vampire slayer in a vampire film one day, which method would you choose?

 If you liked this article, please consider supporting me on Patreon!
 Patreon helps us to keep Screen Waffle ad-free and enables us to keep making new and exciting content.